 Car profiling is simple and is done right from your phone.
 We’ll need to see the inside and outside of your car to create a car profile that dealers won’t be able to resist.

 3. Sit back and wait for your best offer

-When your car profile is ready, we’ll enter your Citroën into our daily sale, and viewable by our 5,000+ verified dealers.
+When your car profile is ready, we’ll enter your Citroën into our online sale, and viewable by our 5,000+ verified dealers.
 These professionals will then make their best offers on your car.
 Once the sale ends, we’ll be in touch with your highest offer and you can accept, or not.
 We never pressure you to sell.

 4. Accept your offer and wait for collection